 - What is to be completed by the next meeting date

 Data needs to be transparent and comprehensive.
 Ensure your staff has access to complete records so they can efficiently perform their roles.

 An example of this commonly occurs where an organisation manages multiple projects – especially with the same interested parties.
 Workers can easily get confused and may rely on the incorrect message.

-How can inconsistent messaging cause an impact on your company?
+How can an inconsistent message cause an impact on your company?

 - Your stakeholders may leave you for a competitor who is more organised.

 - There could be a backlash on social media which can negatively reflect your organisational image.

 There are a few operational practices you can include to keep your data transparent, current and consistent:

 - Proactively be on top of stakeholder sentiment